 The benefit of a growing distribution is shown in the chart below where a 7% yield compounding at 5% annually per year doubles in 15 years.

-MLP Headwinds–Oil and Interest Rate:
+go to link MLP Headwinds–Oil and Interest Rate:

 Though the value case for MLPs is compelling, the market is not recognizing their value.
 As Benjamin Graham famously stated, “In the short run, the market is like a voting machine….
 In the long run, the market is like a weighing machine….”
 We believe the opportunity in MLPs is a short-term mispricing which will reward investors over the longer run.
 The chart below of AMJ, the Alerian MLP Index ETN, shows the MLP’s weak performance this year.